Mineralogy and Optical Mineralogy

 Mineralogy and Optical Mineralogy is a college-level textbook designed for courses in rocks and minerals, mineralogy, and optical mineralogy.
 It covers crystallography, crystal chemistry, systematic mineralogy, and optical mineralogy.
 The textbook is organized to facilitate spiral learning, with introductory through advanced chapters on each of these four topics.
 A chapter on hand sample identification is also included.

-Mineralogy and Optical Mineralogy is specifically designed to take full advantage of digital media technology to empower students and teachers of mineralogy.
+Mineralogy and Optical Mineralogy is specifically designed to take advantage of digital media technology to empower students and teachers of mineralogy.
 Using color photographs, illustrations, movies, 3-D rotatable crystal structure models made with CrystalMaker®, interactive diagrams, and review questions, this series makes a challenging subject approachable.
-On either the digital series or DVD-ROM you will find well over a thousand animations and full-color images of every illustration in the text.